Actuary or Analyst

 - Enjoys statistical challenges and probability

-Both the Wall Street Journal and Careercast.com agree that being an actuary is one of the best jobs you can land.
+Both U.S. News & World Report and The.Actuary magazine agree that being an actuary is one of the best jobs you can get.
 Actuaries mathematically determine the probability an event will occur using statistics and other information, so keen math and analytical skills are a must.
 Actuarial science is an important part of determining cost of insurance and sets the terms and conditions of an insurance policy, including premium costs.

 In addition, according to an article by CNN Money, actuaries have jobs in hand before graduating, making their unemployment rate 0%.
 How’s that for job security?